 Why is a sanctions compliance programme important?

-Some key UK and US enforcement cases in the past two years that highlight the importance of sanctions compliance programmes include the following:
+Some key UK and US enforcement cases in the past few years that highlight the importance of sanctions compliance programmes include the following.

 - Standard Chartered – OFSI

 - In February 2020, following a voluntary self-disclosure, Standard Chartered, a UK-based international bank, was fined a total of £20.47 million for identified sanctions violations that arose as a result of the bank making funds available for a designated person without a licence.

 - In summary, the bank granted a series of loans to Denizbank AS, a majority-owned subsidiary of Sberbank, a Russian bank subject to restrictive measures under the UK/EU Ukraine sanctions regime.
 The restrictions applied to Denizbank AS as it was a majority-owned subsidiary of Sberbank.